mad max: fury road is full of strong female characters and some guys are not happy

 George Miller's new action film is amazing and its feminist plot even more so.
 Deal with it.

 After a thirty year wait, the fourth movie in the Mad Max series is finally out.
-It's a big, visually stunning action film which builds on the dystopian ideas explored throughout the first three, and in a refreshing twist, it is full of empowered female characters whose purpose within the narrative extends further than pretty-love-interest or token-tough-girl.
+It's a big, visually stunning action film which builds on the dystopian ideas explored throughout the first three, and in a refreshing twist, it is full of empowered female characters whose purpose extends further than pretty-love-interest or token-tough-girl.

 The female actors cast in Fury Road are all physically gorgeous powerhouses, which is a positive start.
 There's Riley Keough as 'Capable', Zoë Kravitz as 'Toast the Knowing', Courtney Eaton as 'Cheedo the Fragile', Rosie Huntington-Whiteley as 'Splendid Angharad' and Abbey Lee as 'Dagfrom' who are known as 'the wives' and who are all on a mission of survival led by Charlize Theron's character 'Imperator Furiosa'.